voiceip/oreka/README.txt

 * orkaudio:	the audio capture and storage daemon with pluggable capture modules currently comes with modules for VoIP and sound device recording.

 * orktrack: logs all activity from one or more orkaudio services to any mainstream database.

 * orkweb:	Web based user interface for retrieval.

 To get started:

 * This is the source distribution package.
-I you want to get going fast, get binary packages from the project webpage.
+I you want to get going fast, get Windows or debian Linux binary packages from the project webpage.
 * Refer to BUILD_C++.txt for building orkaudio and associated capture modules
 * Refer to BUILD_JAVA.txt for building orktrack and orkweb